-Dose related asymptomatic prolongations in PR interval with atazanavir have been observed in clinical studies.
-Caution should be used with medicinal products known to induce PR prolongations.
+Dose- related asymptomatic prolongations in PR interval with atazanavir have been observed in clinical studies.
+Caution should be used with medicinal products known to induce PR prolongations (e.g., atenolol, diltiazem).
 In patients with pre-existing conduction problems (second degree or higher atrioventricular or complex bundle-branch block), MYLAN-ATAZANAVIR should be used with caution and only if the benefits exceed the risk.
-Particular caution should be used when prescribing MYLAN-ATAZANAVIR in association with medicinal products which have the potential to increase the QT interval and/or in patients with pre-existing risk factors (bradycardia, long congenital QT, electrolyte imbalances) (see 10.11/10/10/10/9/ an additive effect on the PR interval.
-When used in combination with atazanavir, a dose reduction of diltiazem by one half should be considered and ECG monitoring is recommended.
-In a pharmacokinetic study between atazanavir 400 mg once daily and atenolol 50 mg once daily, there was no substantial additive effect of atazanavir and atenolol on the PR interval.
-When used in combination with atazanavir, there is no need to adjust the dose of atenolol (see 9 DRUG INTERACTIONS).
+Particular caution should be used when prescribing MYLAN-ATAZANAVIR in association with medicinal products which have the potential to increase the QT interval and/or in patients with pre-existing risk factors (bradycardia, long congenital QT, electrolyte imbalances) (see 10 CLINICAL PHARMACOLOGY).

-In a pharmacokinetic study between atazanavir 400 mg once daily and diltiazem 180 mg once daily, a CYP3A substrate, there was a 2-fold increase in the diltiazem plasma concentration and including beta blockers (other than atenolol), verapamil and digoxin have not been performed.
+Pharmacokinetic studies between atazanavir and other drugs that prolong the PR interval including beta blockers (other than atenolol), verapamil and digoxin have not been performed.
 An additive effect of atazanavir and these drugs cannot be excluded; therefore, caution should be exercised when atazanavir is given concurrently with these drugs, especially those that are metabolized by CYP3A4 (e.g., verapamil) (see 9 DRUG INTERACTIONS).